vivantehealth/gh-app-access-token-action/README.md

 # gh-app-access-token-action
 Use this module to get a GitHub App's access token.
-This can be useful in automation wherever a personal access token would normally be used (but does not currently work with GitHub's package registry)
+This can be useful in automation wherever a personal access token would normally be used (but does not currently work with GitHub's package registry).
+We decided it was best to use our own action here, rather than third party, because it deals with handling secrets.
+This action would be a fine candidate to publish to the marketplace (recommending that people fork it, for the same reason we don't use marketplace actions for this)

 Suggested usage:
 ```